ArturSkrzeta/Infrastructure-as-Code-Terraform/README.md

   <br>
   <li>Both inputs goes to CORE
     <br>
-    - it figures out the plan of what needs to be done to get the desired state
+    - it figures out the plan of what actions are necessary to achieve desired state <br>
     - compares current state agains the desired one degined in config file
   </li>
   <br>